 Eighteen-year-old Elissa Ridenour, like every other student at the Pine-Richland School District in Pittsburgh, PA, has never had a problem using the bathrooms at school that matched her gender identity.

 That was until last month, when the district’s school board passed a resolution, first introduced earlier this year, that forces trans students to use unisex bathrooms or bathrooms corresponding to the gender they were assigned at birth:

 Ridenour, who came out as trans in eighth grade, told me that until September this year she felt accepted and supported at school.
-Along with two other trans students at her school, she’s suing the school district, superintendent Brian R. Miller, and principal Nancy Bowman.
+Ridenour, along with Juliet Evancho and a third trans student at the school who is not identified in the lawsuit, is suing the school district, superintendent Brian R. Miller, and principal Nancy Bowman.
 The lawsuit, filed Oct.
 6, alleges that the school district is violating trans students’ rights under Title IX and their right to equal protection under the Constitution.